pennydy/llm_eliciture/README.md

 │   ├── 1_comprehension_sent
 │   └── 2_rc_full_alt
 │   └── 2_rc_sent
+├── stimuli
 └── writings
 ```

 - `analysis`: R files for the graph and main analyses
 - `data`: raw data files
+- `stimuli`: stimuli files for testing the models
 - `writings`: abstracts and posters related to this project